 Figure 3.43.
 Cytoskeletal elements.
 Eukaryotic cells have several different types of scaffolding proteins to help them keep their shape.
 Microfilaments, microtubules, and centrioles are all important structural elements.

-Flagella are 5-100 µm in length and there are typically only one or two per cell.
+Flagella are 5-100 µm in length, and there are typically only one or two per cell.
 Eukaryotic flagella are larger than those found on bacteria or archaea and have a more complex structure.
-Flagella are found in many unicellular creatures and their primary role is cell motility.
+Flagella are found in many unicellular creatures, and their primary role is cell motility.

 Figure 3.44.
 The endosplasmic reticulum.
 Eukaryotic cells contain a network of passages that connect various elements of the cell and are also important in secretion.

-Smooth ER does not contain ribosomes and the lumen and membrane of smooth ER contain a variety of enzymes that perform many functions including modification of toxins and synthesis of steroids.
+Smooth ER does not contain ribosomes, and the lumen and membrane of smooth ER contain a variety of enzymes that perform many functions, including modification of toxins and synthesis of steroids.

 Figure 3.45.
 The Golgi Apparatus.
 The Golgi apparatus is involved in the glycosylation and proteolytic processing of proteins that are to be secreted into various cellular organelles or to the outside environment.
 Proteins often pass through the Golgi apparatus as part of their maturation

 The role of the Golgi apparatus is to package material for export, but its exact function varies depending upon the organism.
 For example, Giardia and Entamoebautilize Golgi apparatus to form cell walls during cyst formation.
 It often participates in the synthesis of cell membranes and the final processing of proteins before export.
-In many cases the Golgi apparatus contains glycosylation enzymes that add sugars to proteins as they move through its lumen.
+In many cases, the Golgi apparatus contains glycosylation enzymes that add sugars to proteins as they move through its lumen.
 The type of glycosylation that takes place is dependent upon signals contained within the protein sequence.
 The Golgi also processes enzymes using proteases, which clip at specific amino acids sequences to form mature proteins and hormones.
 These mature proteins then move to their final destinations, which may be in the membrane, in lysosomes or secreted into the environment.

 Lysosomes serve a variety of functions depending upon the cell type.
-In unicellular eukaryotes they are often digestive structures that take bacteria or other substances from the outside environment and degrade them into usable nutrients.
+In unicellular eukaryotes, they are often digestive structures that take bacteria or other substances from the outside environment and degrade them into usable nutrients.
 In mammals, lysosomes serve to eliminate unwanted particles, either cell structures that are no longer needed or foreign macromolecules (from viruses or bacteria) that have invaded the cell.
-In any case the hydrolytic enzymes and low pH typically inactivate and then degrade any particle that enters the lysosome
+In any case, the hydrolytic enzymes and low pH typically inactivate and then degrade any particle that enters the lysosome

 Figure 3.46.
 The process of endocytosis.
 Eukaryotic cells absorb materials from the outside by using endocytosis.
 This is a standard pathway through which most material enters the cell.

-While the bacterial cell does seem to sequester its chromosome to a portion of the cytoplasm, there is no demarcation that divides the nucleoid from the rest of the cell.
-In eukaryotes the nuclear membrane separates the cell's DNA from the cytoplasm.
-The nucleus is the largest and most clearly visible organelle of eukaryotic cells.
+While the bacterial cell does seem to sequester its chromosome to a portion of the cytoplasm, no demarcation divides the nucleoid from the rest of the cell.
+In eukaryotes, the nuclear membrane separates the cell's DNA from the cytoplasm.
+The nucleus is the largest and most visible organelle of eukaryotic cells.
 It contains almost all the cell's DNA and is the site of chromosome replication and transcription.
 It has two layers of membrane encircling it called the nuclear envelope, with the outer layer being contiguous with the ER.
 Scattered throughout this nuclear envelope are circular openings known as nuclear pores.
 These pores are highly discriminatory, allowing easy movement in and out of the nucleus of only appropriate macromolecules such as proteins with specific sequences.

 Figure 3.47.
 A eukaryotic cell in the middle of mitosis.
 Eukaryotic DNA replication takes place during the cell phase called mitosis.
 At this time, protein synthesis is halted and the chromosomes condense.
 The sister chromatids meet at the middle of the cell and then migrate to two separate poles.
 This movement is coordinated by centrosomes, kinetochores and microtubules.